 We don’t know the specifics of the wordless spells used to create Buzz, Spike, or Scorch.
 Bianca reads Buzz’s from a book, which – assuming the Sorceress herself didn’t write it – suggests that some ancient off-screen sorcerers might some hand in his design, and that he might well have attributes or purposes his masters know not.
 Despite being manufactured from different species of Rhynoc, the Sorceress’s own creations are quite similar to one another, both being tall, muscular humanoids – even stranger considering that Spike began as the same sort of small purple Rhynoc as Buzz, with Scorch originating as one of the larger, armoured, yellow variety.
 It would seem, then, that a great deal of these misfortunate creatures’ forms derive from the spellcaster’s abilities, inclinations, or perhaps even unconscious thoughts.
 Buzz’s initial rabbit ears are clearly the equivalent of a Freudian slip for Bianca, who normally hides her own beneath a hood.
 As we later find out, she’s something of a conflicted figure, so perhaps Buzz’s fraught nature is in some sense an expression of her own inner turmoil.
 Another possible source of contamination is the potted flower the Rhynoc had been clutching at the time, and which the spell seems to merge with him – he’s like Jeff Goldblum in The Fly.
 We get an interesting glimpse at a “sibling” of Buzz’s in a subsequent cutscene, as a lone Bianca practises her magic on another rabbit, transforming it into a monstrous blue beast which immediately and understandably devours her.
 (This nameless monster, with its shapeless head-body and massive mouth, looks a great deal like Buzz, further supporting the idea of the spellcaster’s “auteurship”, or “parenthood”, depending on how you want to look at it.)
 After being rescued by fellow anthropomorph Hunter, she restores the creature to its rabbit form.
 In keeping with the series’s wonky portrayal of animals, however, Bianca expresses zero remorse or concern over Buzz’s plight even after switching to Spyro’s side.

 Bianca defects about halfway through the game, after the Sorceress announces that she’ll send Scorch, her next creation, to kill the dragon hatchlings.
 Apparently, Bianca had been under the impression that the Sorceress simply wanted to bring dragons back to the Forgotten Realms to restore the land’s magic (whatever that means), but the Sorceress’s sneering clarification makes it seem less like she’s been pulling the wool over her apprentice’s eyes and more that Bianca is just a bit slow.
 The final straw is when the Sorceress says that she doesn’t need to kill them, and that this is simply “to stop them from wriggling”, but this plays more like a joke than anything.
 If she’s really planning to massacre them, why did she instruct Bianca to hide them throughout the Forgotten Realms – where everyone and their mother seems to find at least one and give it to Spyro in exchange for performing some task or other – rather than keeping them in her castle, which Spyro never reaches?
 Since the two characters never speak again, the idea that the Sorceress might not have been being entirely serious (or that she might at least be persuaded to adopt a less unnecessarily-murderous course of action) is never explored; Spyro simply returns the eggs to the hazily-defined patriarchy of the Dragon Kingdom and calls it a day.
 The mechanics and applications of the Sorceress’s immortality spell remain undiscussed, as does the question of whether harming 151 dragons (150 eggs with one set of twins) might justify that potentially infinite gain.
 Granted, it’s a clickbait cliché to declare a hero actually bad and a villain actually good, but I can’t quite shake the feeling that the dynamic between Spyro and the Sorceress is not quite the simplistic Manichaean binary as which the game presents it.
+(In a just world, all would recognise the series’s true moral centre to be Toasty, the first game’s first boss, an avenging sheep who used stilts and a scarecrow disguise, V for Vendetta-style, to terrorise Spyro with a scythe.
+Sadly, Toasty isn’t around to save Buzz, though he did get to star in the original’s live-action advertisements via some impressive puppetry.)

 The trauma of transformation is hardly a concept uncommon to fantastic fiction.
 A colleague of mine pointed out the parallel between Buzz and Gregor Samsa, the protagonist of Franz Kafka’s The Metamorphosis, and I think it’s an apt comparison: both characters begin as unremarkable low-level workers – one a travelling salesman, the other a Rhynoc – and both are transmuted by supernatural intervention into a grotesque monster, a development they cannot control and which eventually leads to violent conflict and undeserved death.
 Though Sheila the Kangaroo calls him a “wussy green toad”, the Guzzlord-like form of Buzz is not as easily-taxonomised as that implies; similarly, Kafka’s term for what Samsa becomes, “ungeziefer”, is often translated as “insect” or “cockroach”, but its actual meaning is something closer to “vermin” – as good a term for Buzz as any.
 Since Kafka gives us the direct access to Samsa’s interiority that Year of the Dragon never gives us for Buzz, perhaps the book’s account of the eponymous experience will prove illuminating.